 The typical usage of this script is most likely in an automated process.
-So to make sure there is no overlap between your capture interval and when the process runs, you should set up a Windows Scheduled Task to compliment the capture time.
+So to make sure there is no overlap between your capture interval and when the process runs, you should set up a Windows Scheduled Task to complement the capture time.

 Quite simply, if your configuration is set to capture events for the last day, you should have a scheduled task that runs once per day.
 If your configuration is set to capture for the last hour, your scheduled task should be set to run once every hour.
 Etc.

 As an additional note, in order to make sure the MyEventViewer application can get to the information it needs, the respective scheduled task should be run with administrator rights on the machine.

 This configuration would email Errors and Warnings from the System and Application Event Logs recorded in the past day (24 hours) to firstname.lastname@example.org as well as save the output to the C:\EventNotices folder: